Radiant Triangle Soup with Soft Connectivity Forces for 3D Reconstruction and Novel View Synthesis: Related Work

 A few common themes emerge by analyzing the above methods.
 Most advocate the use of bounded primitives to enhance their ability to represent sharp edges and flat surfaces with small numbers of primitives.
 Our primitives are bounded but have diffuse boundaries to facilitate optimization.
-Like SolidGS \cite{shen2024solidgs}, the opacity of our triangles remains approximately constant inside the triangle leading to sharper synthesized views.
-Several of the non-Gaussian primitives \cite{Held_2024_3D,Tan_2024_PlanarSplatting,vonlutzow2025linprim} leverage the existing software and hardware infrastructure by proposing representations with triangular faces.
+No other method, however, has a mechanism for direct inter-primitive communication like RTS.